TheLeeLab/hexSMLFM/README.md

 The code hosted here on GitHub is actively maintained by the authors of the preprint and is freely available for download and use.
 Please get in touch if you encounter any difficulties.

 Example data has been included (example_data_bcr_fixed_bcell.csv), which comprises 5,000 frames of a whole B cell membrane captured using single molecule light field microscopy.

+<b>Note for Python users:</b> You may wish to try our recently released Python version of hexSMLFM produced in collaboration with "[Teledyne Photometrics](https://www.photometrics.com/)".
+This version of the code can be found on GitHub "[here](https://github.com/Photometrics/PySMLFM)".